cyberwizardinstitute/workshops/vim.markdown

 vim is very carefully tuned to be effective for programming.

 * easily change the indentation on blocks of text
-* syntax hilighting for many programming languages
+* syntax highlighting for many programming languages
 * fluid interface with the system shell

 ---